-Customizing the seventeen-rule framework of Benjamin Graham — Warren Buffett's mentor — for non-U.S. currencies, bond yields and inflation rates.
+Frequently asked questions about the 17-rule framework of Benjamin Graham — Warren Buffett's mentor — and its application on Serenity.